vinceau/i18next-auto-keys/README.md

 Use in development to keep production bundles small, or if you don't want to load your default language from a JSON resource.

-### debug Option
+### Debug Mode

-**Visual debugging for migration tracking** - Wrap transformed strings with `~~` markers to easily identify which strings are using the translation system in your running application.
+Wrap transformed strings with `~~` markers to easily identify which strings are using the translation system in your running application.

 This is particularly useful when gradually migrating an existing codebase to use i18next-auto-keys.
-The wrapped strings will be visually distinct in your browser, making it easy to spot which strings have been migrated vs which are still hardcoded.
+The wrapped strings will be visually distinct, making it easy to spot which strings have been migrated vs which are still hardcoded.
+It also helps developers consider the spacial requirements of other languages, especially more verbose languages which might require more space.

 **Configuration:**